State over Tokens: Characterizing the Role of Reasoning Tokens

 Someone watching from outside the room might completely misunderstand what’s written.
 They might see “CHECK” and assume it means “check the previous step,” when actually that word functions as a private marker—perhaps indicating where to resume after verifying intermediate results.
 They might see a series of numbers without realizing they encode information that has nothing to do with the question in their direct meaning.

-It’s natural to imagine that chatbots think continuously while producing text, but under the hood, the LLM generates each token (~word) in a separate, stateless burst of computation.
-Unlike humans, LLMs have no persistent memory across the generation of each word.
-When the model generates the next word, it doesn’t “remember” what it was “thinking” when it produced the previous word.
-Instead, it makes a computation based solely on the input prompt and the text generated so far.
-This computation is substantial (involving billions of calculations), but it’s fundamentally limited.
+Under the hood, the LLM generates each token (~word) in a separate, stateless burst of computation.
+Unlike humans, LLMs have no persistent memory across the generation of each word—in each cycle they make a computation based solely on the input prompt and the text generated so far.
+This computation is substantial, but it’s fundamentally limited.
 The model can’t “think longer” to produce a harder word.
-This makes the text not just helpful, but essential: it’s the sole carrier of information from one step to the next; the model has no separate, introspective workspace.
-(Technical note: current implementations do store intermediate computations via KV cache, but only as an optimization — the stored information is fully reconstructible from the tokens.)
+This makes the text the carrier of information from one step to the next.

 Introducing State over Tokens